muellerflorian/parker-rna-loc-elegans/ReadMe.md

 # Analyze RNA localization in c. elegans

-This repository provide the different analyze workflows to analyze **RNA localization patterns** in c. elegans from single molecule FISH (smFISH images), described in our paper:
+This repository provide the different workflows to analyze **RNA localization patterns** in c. elegans from single molecule FISH (smFISH images), described in our paper:

 __Title:__ mRNA localization is linked to translation regulation in the Caenorhabditis elegans germ lineage.